-Membership is for 12 months.
+Membership is for 12 months and follows a calendar year.
 Membership includes your complimentary admission to all events held within the year.
-We warmly invite our 2019 members to renew membership, and new members to join.
-Please select whether you are registering as an individual (includes concession and clergy and religious membership) or on behalf of an organisation:
+We warmly invite our members to renew membership, and new members to join at the beginning of each year.

 Members are welcomed to invite guests.
 Guest attendance per function is $132 (including GST) per person.